-Use same formula as above for average number of students enrolled except only use the number of institutional students and do not include the non-institutional students who are enrolled
+Use same formula as above for average number of students enrolled except only use the number of institutional students and do not include the non-institutional students who are enrolled.

-REGIONAL EDUCATIONAL CONSULTING SERVICES (RECS) BUDGETED/ACTUAL REVENUES AND EXPENDITURES 2011/2012 SCHOOL YEAR
+REGIONAL EDUCATIONAL CONSULTING SERVICES (RECS) BUDGETED/ACTUAL REVENUES AND EXPENDITURES 2013/2014 SCHOOL YEAR

-SCHOOL JURISDICTION:
+RECS PROGRAM NAME:

-CONTACT PERSON: TELEPHONE:
+SCHOOL JURISDICTION: CONTACT PERSON: TELEPHONE:

 REVENUES BUDGETED REVENUES AND EXPENSES ACTUAL REVENUES AND EXPENSES

-Alberta Education Base Operating Allocation Service Fees Revenues (from local jurisdiction) # of Service Hours
+Alberta Education Base Operating Allocation

+Service Fees Revenues (from local jurisdiction)

+of Service Hours

-Service Fees Revenues (from other jurisdictions) # of Service Hours
+Service Fees Revenues (from other jurisdictions)

+of Service Hours

 Other Revenues - please specify

 Surplus Funds (carried over from previous years)

 Total Revenues \$0.00 \$0.00

 EXPENDITURES

 Consultant Salaries and Benefits (A)

 Administration Salaries and Benefits (A)

 Professional Services (contracted staff) (A)

 Operating Costs (B)

 Travel Costs

 Professional Development

 Facility Costs

 Administration Costs

 Other - please specify

 Total Expenditures \$0.00 \$0.00

 SURPLUS/(DEFICIT) FOR THE YEAR \$0.00 \$0.00

 A - please attach schedule indicating discipline or positi on type, total \$, and # of FTE's.

-B - please attach schedule of major cost categories indi cating amounts
+B - please attach schedule of major cost categories indi cating amounts.

-Note: Please use same form for the reporting of actua -
+Note: Please use same form for the reporting of actua al costs due November 30.

-CERTIFICATION

-I certify that the information on this form is correct and the costs reported here have not been costs laimed under any other funding.
+CERTIFICATION I certify that the information on this form is correct and the costs reported here have not been c laimed under any other funding.

 (Signature of Secretary-Treasurer) (Date)